Strategic Management

 Institutional Strategy

 HRB approaches institutional strategy as an architectural discipline.
 Not planning, not forecasting.
 The structural design of the conditions under which an institution can pursue its mandate across long cycles.
-Governance architecture, capital design, geopolitical positioning, and regulatory strategy are treated as one integrated system, not separate workstreams.
+This includes strategic reviews that diagnose the gap between current positioning and structural reality, competitive positioning assessments that map where an institution sits relative to the forces reshaping its operating environment, and the architectural design of governance, capital, and regulatory strategy as one integrated system rather than separate workstreams.

 Strategic Architecture